SilentComics/Strip/readme.txt

 Easy to use, distraction free and responsive.
 Designed for large images, galleries and continuous stories, optimised for fullscreen mode on desktop computers, mobile and tablets.
 Its main function is a comic post format with basic navigation for web comics.
-It will display comics in ascending or descending order (scroll) or one panel at a time, as a WP gallery in one post (card).
-In this logic, each story reads either panel by panel or page by page.
+It will display comics in ascending or descending order (scroll) or one panel at a time, using the native WP gallery for each comic post (card).
+Following this logic, each story reads either panel by panel or page by page.
 The theme will handle different series or one-offs, sorted under the custom taxonomy “story”.
-A comics post without category will default to “draft”.
+A comic post without category will default to “draft”.
 Blog features: one column, simple typography, and post-formats.
-Non obtrusive commenting (toggle on & off).
+Non obtrusive commenting with toggle on & off button.
 Four columns footer widget, no sidebars.

 Features: